-PLEASE NOTE: orange bags are not suitable for liquids and any residual liquid must be gelled.
+- PLEASE NOTE: orange bags are not suitable for liquids and any residual liquid must be gelled. - Bags should be replaced when three-quarters full and should be swan-neck tied.

 The orange-lidded sharps boxes are specific for sharps, broken glass and IV sets with no medicinal contamination.
 Most sharps boxes are type-approved for solids only and must not be used for the disposal of liquids.